TheCountt/local-exec/README.md

 ## Pre-requisite Knowledge
 - Proficient in Ansible
 - Proficient in Jenkins
-- Knowledge of CI/CD
+- Knowledge of CI/CD Workflow

 **Automating Jenkins and Sonarqube Set-up with Ansible**

+- Servers to be provisioned should have the following requirements:
+        - atleast 4GB RAM
+        - atleast 15 GB Disk Space

+- Configure SSH Agent on Bastion Server(CI Server).
+Research on SSH Agent if not clear

+- Install Ansible version 2.10 or above on Bastion Server

+- Write ansible playbooks to install and configure other necessary softwares for the CI environment e.g Jenkins, etc.

-*Note*: Check both Jenkins and Sonarqube Documentations on how to install manually.
+*Note*: Check Jenkins and Sonarqube Documentations on how to install manually.
-Note down the steps and automate with Ansible Configuration tool.
+Note down the steps and automate with Ansible.

 **Plugins Installed in Jenkins**
 -	Blue Ocean